chrisallenarmbruster/chrisallenarmbruster/README.md

 ### Hello 👋, I'm Chris, a fullstack developer, software engineer, electrical engineer and maker.
-I love creating mobile, desktop, enterprise and IoT applications.
+I love creating mobile, desktop, enterprise and IoT solutions.
 Let's connect to discuss what I can do for you.

  ⭐ 🎓 📜 Fullstack Academy Grad